 - Advertising expenses for open positions

-- Travel, meals, and lodging for interview candidates
+- Travel, meals, and lodging for interview candidates for faculty positions

 - Moving expenses for the newly employed